What are masala bonds? Why are its characteristics? Read further to know more.

 These are debt instruments used to raise money from foreign investors in local currency.

-The framework for issuance of rupee bonds overseas falls within the External Commercial Borrowings policy.
+The framework for the issuance of rupee bonds overseas falls within the External Commercial Borrowings policy.

 The name Masala Bond was used to give it a unique identity.